Everything you need to know about our notary and legal document services

 • And much more

 Documents are notarized to prevent fraud and ensure proper execution.
-The notary public is in charge of ensuring that the signers are present in front of them and give proper identity.
+The notary public is in charge of ensuring that the signers are present in front of them and provide proper identification.
 A Notary Public conducts the signing and guarantees that the documents are signed appropriately.

-• A document that looks to be unfinished.
+• A document that appears to be unfinished.

 • A document that is missing a notarial certificate, and the signer is either unaware of or unwilling to reveal which type is necessary.